 At McNeil & Co., we are committed to proactive risk management and working to keep our clients and community as safe and well-trained as possible.
-As we identify new challenges and best practices in our industry, we host regular information sessions and training resources to share these insights.
+As we identify new challenges and best practices in our industry, we host regular information sessions to share these insights.

-Sign up for a webinar below or access our archived videos and resources to stay up to date on what fire departments, rescue squads and other emergency services organizations should know and steps they can take to operate as safely and effectively as possible.
+Sign up for a webinar below to stay up to date on what fire departments, rescue squads and other emergency services organizations should know and steps they can take to operate as safely and effectively as possible.

-We will continue to update this page with new events and resources, and our team is here to help if you have questions.
+We will continue to update this page with new events and our team is here to help if you have questions.

 Caught on Camera!

 Smile, you’re on camera!
 No matter where you go, it’s safe to say that there could be a camera running.
 During this webinar, we are going to look at the presence of cameras in our world, the legal considerations, and what you should consider while working on behalf of our organizations.